Excoriate/go-service-boilerplate/README.md

 ---
 ## Roadmap 🗓️
 * [ ] Add a built-in `GitHub` adapter.
-* [ ] Add a App for quickly bootstrapping a new App
 * [ ] Add an [OpenAI](https://openai.com/) adapter for generating App documentation and/or other purposes.

 ## Contributing